01mf02/jq-lang-spec/tour.typ

 = Tour of jq <tour>

 This goal of this section is to convey an intuition about how jq functions.
-The official documentation of jq is @jq-manual.
+The official documentation of jq is its user manual @jq-manual.

 jq programs are called _filters_.
 For now, let us consider a filter to be a function from a value to